yhtsnda/httping/readme.txt

 ------------
 make install

-to build without SSL support:
-	make -f Makefile.nossl install

-to build with "tcp fast open" support, add the following line to the makefile:
-	TFO=yes
+This will first invoke the 'configure'-script and then build the sources.
+You can also run 'configure' manually.
+Then the following switches apply:
+	--with-tfo      force enable tcp fast open
+	--with-ncurses  force enable ncurses
+	--with-openssl  force enable openssl
+	--with-fftw3    force enable fftw3

 Please note that TCP fast open requires a Linux kernel of version 3.7 or more recent.

-to build without SSL support, add the following line to the makefile:
-	SSL=no
+'fftw3' support is only usefull if you include the ncurses interface.

+Debian package names:
+	ncurses requires libncurses5-dev
+	fftw3 requires libfftw3-dev
+	openssl requires libssl-dev

 Usage: